torum/Video-player/README.md

 Currently, **under development**.

-Even though Video-player ueses the libmpv library component from the mpv project to play videos, it does not follow almost any shortcut keys or reuse config nor scripts or anything.
-It just simply plays videos quickly, simply and easily without any distraction.
+Even though Video-player ueses the libmpv library component from the mpv project to play videos, it does not follow almost any shortcut keys or reuse config or scripts or anything.
+It just simply plays videos quickly and easily without any distraction.

 ## Current progress